 Below the outcrop face, there are some piles of rubble.
 They found a few specimens there as well and it was a good spot for my 4-year-old as it was a bit less treacherous.

 A great spot was just as you go in from the gate directly to the right is a little hill area.
-We found a ton there.
+We found quite a few small items there.
 Pretty much every rock you picked up had a specimen in it.
-A couple digging there also found a bone while we were there and my hubby found some rose quartz.
+A couple digging there also found a bone while we were there and my husband found some rose quartz.

-After digging around we took a short hike around the paleo dig site and actually saw a few deer.
-There is plenty of hiking available around the paleo site but keep in mind there are not any designated trails.
+After collecting some specimens we decided to take a hike in the surrounding woods of the paleo dig site.
+There are plenty of places to explore around the paleo site but keep in mind there are not any designated trails.
 Some spots were a bit thick with trees and my youngest got stuck in a pricker bush.
 If you plan to hike long pants and closed toed shoes are a must.
+We also had lunch at the site.
+There are no bathoom facilities so we brought wipes and water to wash our hands before we ate.

-The Paleo dig site is one of our favorite things to do with kids in Payson Arizona.
+The Paleo dig site in Payson Arizona is one of our favorite things to do with kids.
 And yes you find actual fossils.
-Check out below some of the items we found.
+Further up the road from there is the Tonto Fish Hatchery.
+We like to stop at both when we drive up North.
 Are there any little known spots in AZ that you visit?

 For another great place to visit up North check out Montezuma’s Castle